kikuchiyo/device_connection_en/nonsdk/downstream/devices/get_points.md

-# Get device measure points
+# Get device measuring points

 **Note:** Set the parameters according to the output and input parameters in the TSL model.

-After a device receives a get device measure points request, it returns the device measurepoint in a reply message to EnOS cloud.
+After a device receives a get device measure points request, it returns the device measuring point in a reply message to EnOS cloud.
 You can get the information of the measure points from the the downstream.

+Downstream
 - TOPIC: /sys/{productKey}/{deviceKey}/thing/service/measurepoint/get

 - Reply TOPIC: /sys/{productKey}/{deviceKey}/thing/service/measurepoint/get_reply